 depends on the change of electron mass).

-Consequently, when a moving observer measures the "proper length" and
+Consequently, when a moving observer measures the "proper length"

-the "proper value" on the local clock, these readings are dependent on
+the "proper value" on the local clock, these readings are

-the change of electron mass (therefore on the observer's velocity and
+the change of electron mass (therefore on the observer's velocity

 its potential energy).
 Therefore any observer measuring the proper